✓ Updated March 2026

 Essential Travel Tips

-Pack layers, no matter the season.
-Portland's weather is famously unpredictable, with frequent drizzle even in summer.
-A waterproof jacket with a hood is your best friend, and comfortable walking shoes are essential for exploring the city's many neighborhoods and parks.
+Pack layers and waterproof gear, no matter the season.
+Portland's weather is famously fickle, with frequent drizzle and temperature swings.
+A waterproof jacket with a hood and comfortable walking shoes are absolute must-haves for exploring the city and its beautiful surrounding nature.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.